 I believe that opposed to this attitude, History is the way we look at the past.

-Even more, I think that history is the way we look at the past at the time we live, from our point of view.
-It is legitimate to draw from former experience hints meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms of present-day common sense.
-Not dry smoked as dates and "data".
-Rather as mind-size means to imagine and make sense of the past.
+Even more, I think that history is the way we look at the past at the time we live, from our point of view today; let this transformation be conscious.
+It is legitimate to draw and interpret from former experience hints meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms of present-day common sense.
+Not dry smoked as dates and "data" and vectors.
+Rather as mind-size means to re-imagine and make sense of the past.
 To understand and to interpret example, we need to see and hear and feel; moreover we need to identify with those ancestors, to imagine ourselves in their stead, to relate and to understand them in the way Gianbattista Vico proposed already in the Eighteens Century [2b].
-I do not deny that critical thinking added would help.
+I do not deny though that critical thinking added would help.

-Is being vivid and formative even convincing - incompatible with serious history?
-Are people unable to conceive properly, by imagination, things done by other people?
+Is being vivid and formative, even convincing - incompatible with serious history?
+Are people unable to represent and conceive properly, by imagination, things done by other people?
 Must history be a dried-out grave?

-The words of Herodotus, who invented history some two thousands five hundred years ago, lost their echo as it seems:
+The words of Herodotus, the one who invented history some two thousands five hundred years ago, lost their echo as it seems: